 Date First Implemented1992

-Race and Ethnicity > Hispanic/Latino-Latina; Vulnerable Populations > Immigrants; Impoverished; Medically or socially complex; Medically uninsured; Non-English speaking/Limited English proficiency; Racial minorities; Insurance Status > Uninsured; Vulnerable Populations > Urban populations
+Race and Ethnicity > Hispanic/latino-latina; Vulnerable Populations > Immigrants; Impoverished; Medically uninsured; Non-english speaking/limited english proficiency; Urban populations

 Problem AddressedMore than 60 percent of the population of Florida's Miami-Dade County is Hispanic, a group at increased risk of developing and dying from diabetes.
-However, many of these Hispanics are undocumented and uninsured, making it difficult for them to access needed medical care.
+However, many of these Hispanics are undocumented, underserved and uninsured, making it difficult for them to access needed medical care.

-- Less likely to be insured: Hispanics in Florida are less likely than members of any other racial group to have health insurance, with 31.8 percent of Florida's Hispanics lacking insurance in 2004 compared with 14.3 percent of non-Hispanic Whites.
-Miami-Dade County has the highest percentage of uninsured residents in the state (28.7 percent in 2004).1
+- Less likely to be insured: Hispanics in Florida are less likely than members of any other racial group to have health insurance; over 46 percent Hispanics in Miami-Dade County lacked insurance in 2011 compared with 20 percent of non-Hispanic whites (updated June 2013).1

 - Less access to care: Undocumented Hispanics are less likely to use health care services and more likely to report poor experiences with the health care system than are U.S.-born Hispanics.2

-Description of the Innovative ActivityThe St. John Bosco Clinic provides free, bilingual primary and specialty care services, medications, referrals, and patient education to undocumented, uninsured Hispanic immigrants living in and around Miami's Little Havana and Allapattah neighborhoods.
-The clinic aims to improve access to care by providing comprehensive services in a welcoming, culturally sensitive environment, focusing in particular on those many individuals with diabetes.
+Description of the Innovative ActivityThe St. John Bosco Clinic provides free, bilingual primary and specialty care services, medications, referrals, and patient education to underserved and uninsured children and adults living in Miami-Dade County.
+The clinic aims to improve access to care by providing comprehensive services in a welcoming, culturally sensitive environment, focusing in particular on those many individuals with diabetes and other related chronic conditions prevalent in the patient population.
 Key elements of the program include the following:

 - Target population: St. John Bosco Clinic serves uninsured patients with incomes below 200 percent of the Federal poverty level.
-Adult patients must live in 1 of 13 zip codes within the Little Havana and Allapattah neighborhoods of Miami and must either be undocumented or have a worker's permit or status as a legal resident.
-Children receive care regardless of where they live.
-To receive services, adult patients are asked to show identification and proof of income to verify that they meet eligibility requirements.
-Although services are not limited to any one racial or ethnic group, nearly all of the clinic’s patients are Hispanic.
+Patients must live in Miami-Dade County and have no health care coverage.
+To receive services, patients need a picture identification, proof of address, and proof of income to verify that they meet eligibility requirements.
+Although services are not limited to any one racial or ethnic group, most of the clinic’s patients are Hispanic.
 Individuals who are not eligible for services receive limited case management assistance from clinic staff and are referred to Jackson Memorial Hospital and/or to other appropriate social service or health care providers in the area.

-- Emphasis on diabetes: Approximately 20 percent of St. John Bosco Clinic's patients are diagnosed with diabetes.
-As a result, the clinic expanded its services to focus on diabetes screening and management, including the following:
+- Emphasis on diabetes: Approximately 24 percent of St. John Bosco Clinic's patients are diagnosed with diabetes.
+As a result, the clinic focuses on diabetes screening and management, including the following:

 - Ongoing screening: Clinic staff and volunteer physicians routinely screen nearly all adult patients for diabetes, using a combination of interview questions focusing on lifestyle and family history and, if deemed appropriate, laboratory testing of blood glucose levels.

 - Medication assistance: The clinic assists patients in obtaining free medications through various patient assistance programs (PAPs) sponsored by pharmaceutical companies.
-Because qualifying for these programs often requires the completion of an overwhelming amount of paperwork, the clinic employs a full-time staff member to help patients navigate the process.
-For those clinic patients who are ineligible for such programs (because most programs require a Social Security number, something that many clinic patients lack), the clinic maintains a pharmacy fund, created through private donations, to provide free medications dispensed through Mercy Hospital.
-The clinic supplements this fund with discounted generic prescriptions available at large pharmacy chains like Walmart and Target and with free pharmaceutical samples donated by doctors.
+Because qualifying for these programs often requires the completion of an overwhelming amount of paperwork, the clinic has a dedicated volunteer to help patients navigate the process.
+For those clinic patients who are ineligible for such programs (i.e., lack established permanent resident status), the clinic maintains a pharmacy fund, created through a private foundation grant, to provide free medications.
+The clinic supplements this fund with discounted generic prescriptions available at large pharmacy chains such as Walmart and Target and with free pharmaceutical samples donated by doctors.
+Patients with diabetes are provided with a blood glucose monitor and strips to reinforce compliance with self-management.

 Contact the InnovatorPedro "Joe" Greer, Jr., MD